05nelsonm/kmp-process/README.md

 // Spawned process (Async APIs for all platforms)
 //
 // Note that `kotlinx.coroutines` library is required
-// in order to pass in `kotlinx.coroutines.delay` function.
+// in order to pass in `kotlinx.coroutines.delay`
+// function.
+//
 // `kmp-process` does **not** depend on coroutines. myScope.launch {

-    // Use spawn {} (with lambda) which will automatically call destroy
+    // Use spawn {} (with lambda) which will
-    // upon lambda closure, instead of needing the try/finally block. builder.spawn { p ->
+    // automatically call destroy upon lambda closure,
+    // instead of needing the try/finally block. builder.spawn { p ->

-        val exitCode: Int? = p.waitForAsync(500.milliseconds, ::delay)
+        val exitCode: Int? = p.waitForAsync(
+            duration = 500.milliseconds,
+            delay = ::delay,
+        )

         if (exitCode == null) {
             println("Process did not complete after 500ms")